 Defining The Certified Appraiser Jobs

 Certified real estate appraisers are specialists in estimating the value of real property, such as land or buildings.
-Estimates of value, known as appraisals, usually are made when property is bought, sold, assessed, taxed, condemned, insured, or mortgaged.
-They may also be required in divorce actions, when partnerships are dissolved, and when property is listed as a business asset.
+Estimates of value, known as appraisals, usually are made when a property is bought, sold, assessed, taxed, condemned, insured, or mortgaged.
+They may also be required in divorce actions, when partnerships are dissolved, and when a property is listed as a business asset.

 Some certified appraiser jobs include giving expert testimony in court, and they may also act as consultants.

 Appraisers of other items exist, of course; those who deal with antiques are an example.
 However, only a state-certified real estate appraiser is qualified under state law to offer an appraisal of real property value.